 Learn about the different types of insurance offered by car rental companies and our recommendation for each.

-You are on a vacation with your family – hopefully someplace with a great climate – and the time comes to pick up your rental car.
+Your plane has just landed and you make your way over to the rental car counter.
 The agent asks you if you’d like to purchase insurance they offer for the rental car and you wonder – do I really need this?
 Won’t my existing auto insurance policy cover me if there are any problems?

 You probably won’t feel comfortable holding up the line of people waiting to start their vacations, not to mention your restless kids – to call your insurance agent and ask.
 So, before the time comes to make that decision, we’d like to provide you with our opinion on the issue.